aarij-h/True_Sentiment_Detection/README.md

 **Example of Neutral-rated Samples:**

 Set 1 (Neutral-rated samples) - Minor complaints:

-a]"Story concluded too quickly and was anticlimactic, but a good read."

-- Model Classification: Neutral (minor complaint)

-b] "Not bad, good solid tour of Italy.
+a] "Not bad, good solid tour of Italy.
 Ending could have been more exciting...."

 - Model Classification: Neutral (minor complaint)

-c] "I liked the book but I believe it could use more action and details!
+b] "I liked the book but I believe it could use more action and details!
 BOOM SAUCE! ;) ;) ;) :) :) :)"

 - Model Classification: Neutral (minor complaint)

-d] "Good book, loved it, just dragged on a tiny bit."
+c] "Good book, loved it, just dragged on a tiny bit."

 - Model Classification: Positive

-e] "As good as her other book, The Husband's Secret.
+d] "As good as her other book, The Husband's Secret.
 A good read!"

 - Model Classification: Positive

-Set 2 (Neutral-rated samples) - Major complaints:
-1. "Keeps shutting down.
+Set 2 (Neutral-rated samples) - Major complaints: a] "Keeps shutting down.
 Not pleased with this app."

 - Model Classification: Negative (major complaint)

-2. "Takes too long for energy to recharge."
+b] "Takes too long for energy to recharge."

 - Model Classification: Negative (major complaint)

-3. "Not what I really wanted, didn't fit my ear!
+c] "Not what I really wanted, didn't fit my ear!
 But cost time and money to send back!"

 - Model Classification: Negative (major complaint)

-4. "I cannot really rate the movie.
+d] "I cannot really rate the movie.
 The very poor streaming of it made it unbearable to watch."

 - Model Classification: Negative (major complaint)